-The vaccine helps to protect against the ACWY Meningitis strains and is administered by a simple injection which is free to all first year students who are under 25.
-It’s very important to get the vaccine to ensure you are protected from Meningitis.
+The vaccine helps to protect against the ACWY meningitis strains.
+It's administered by a simple injection.
+It's free to all first year students who are under 25.
+It’s very important to get the vaccine to protect you from meningitis.

 The vaccine is available at all NTU Health Centres.
-If you have not had the ACWY vaccine call today to book for your free vaccine - it could be lifesaving!
+If you haven't had the ACWY vaccine, call today to book for free.
+It could save lives.

-You will need to be registered with the practice to receive the free vaccine.
+You need to register with the practice to receive the free vaccine.

-The Department of Health recommends that all students be fully immunised before arrival at university.
-You should arrange to see your doctor and make sure you are up-to-date with vaccinations against:
+The Department of Health recommends all students be fully immunised before arrival at university.
+Arrange to see your doctor and make sure you're up to date with vaccinations against:

-If you have had only one dose of the Measles, Mumps and Rubella (MMR) vaccine you will need to get the second dose at the appropriate time.
+If you've had only one dose of the measles, mumps and rubella (MMR) vaccine, you need to get the second dose too.
 Ask your doctor for advice.
-Please visit your current surgery and find out if your vaccines are up-to-date and if you have been vaccinated for:
+Visit your current surgery and find out if your vaccines are up to date.
+Check whether you've been vaccinated for:

 General health issues

-From coughs and colds to measles, mumps and rubella vaccinations - your essential link is with your local GP.
+From coughs and colds to vaccinations, your link is with your local GP is essential.

-For out of hours and urgent care visit the NHS Urgent Care Centre, walk-in service, open between 7am and 9pm.
+For out of hours and urgent care, visit the NHS Urgent Care Centre.
+It operates a walk-in service, and is open between 7 am and 9 pm.